cloudify-cosmo/docs.getcloudify.org/content/plugins/diamond.md

           interval: 10
 {{< /gsHighlight >}}

-In the above example we set the [global poll interval](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example#L176) to 10 seconds
+In the above example, you set the [global poll interval](https://github.com/BrightcoveOS/Diamond/blob/v3.5/conf/diamond.conf.example#L176) to 10 seconds
-(each collector will be polled for data every 10 seconds).
+(meaning that each collector is polled for data every 10 seconds).

 ## Handler
-The Handler's job in Diamond is to output the collected data to different destinations.
-By default, the Diamond plugin will setup a custom handler which will output the collected metrics to Cloudify's manager.
+The handler's function in the Diamond plugin is to output the collected data to different destinations.
+By default, the plugin will set up a custom handler that will output the collected metrics to Cloudify Manager.

-It is possible to set an alternative handler in case you want to output data to a different destination:
+You can set an alternative handler if you want to output data to a different destination.
+The following examle shows how to configure a [handler for Graphite](https://github.com/BrightcoveOS/Diamond/wiki/handler-GraphiteHandler).
 {{< gsHighlight  yaml  >}}
 interfaces:
   cloudify.interfaces.monitoring_agent: